hariprasd/cool-bookmarklets/README.md

 <br>

 ### 6. Text Anchors ⚓
-A hidden feature used by Search Engine to direct the users to a specific part of the Page which is related to their query, While using this feature, You should be ins the webpage & the text to be anchored should be copied before clicking it <br>
+A hidden feature used by Search Engine to highlight & direct the users to a specific part of the Page which is related to their query, While using this feature, You should be at the webpage & the text to be anchored should be copied before clicking it <br>
 This will be useful when you need to hyperlink an exact part of the website to your friend, After clicking the bookmarklet, you can copy & share the new link to friend, It will highlight the text in the page which was provided by you
 #### Code Snippet :
 ```